Use Case Series: Streamline Near Miss Reporting

 Parsable simplifies the process by providing a tool that can be used to report, track, and investigate near misses while providing clear ownership and complete traceability for all involved in the process.
 Visibility and ownership helps promote accountability, which in turn helps strengthen the reporting culture mentioned above.

 At Parsable, we believe that safety is everyone’s responsibility.
-That’s why we’ve built a Connected Worker Platform that can enable industrial workers to leverage digital tools for a variety of uses — safety included.
+That’s why we’ve built Connected Worker® by Parsable to enable industrial workers to leverage digital tools for a variety of uses — safety included.
 By focusing on these ideals and by working together with you, we can make work safe and drive change.

 Check out the video to see how you can use Parsable to improve your workers’ near miss reporting experience by making the entire process simple and transparent while seamlessly collecting critical data points you can leverage to drive sustainable safety improvements.